By Diane Spicer

 If you're looking for that morning hit of caffeine but don't want to fire up the stove, you can cold brew coffee or tea overnight or add water to the instant stuff.

-Otherwise, just use this stuff with the hot water left over from your morning meal:
+Otherwise, just use this instant medium Colombia coffee with the hot water left over from your morning meal.

 Eat a nutrient dense, calorie rich breakfast bar to give your body the carbohydrates it's going to need when you get on the trail.